thi-truong/census-prep/01_tutorial_get_census_API_key_running.md

 ### If it didn't work...

 If you activated the key successfully but you receive an error message like "Invalid Key" or the URL doesn't work at all...
-- Are you speedrunning through this tutorial?
+- Are you completing the steps quickly?
 Wait a few more minutes, and then try the query again.
 There is a little bit of processing time needed before the query works.
 - If more than a few minutes have passed, then I recommend trying to go through the process again with the same email address.
 If you still run into issues, try requesting the key with a different email address (preferably from a different domain as the first, in case that is an issue).

 ### Check your work